dimafu/hopverkefni1/README.md

 # Project description

+The project was to implement the web design according to the specifications.
+We were supposed to employ various tools such as `browser-sync`, `node-sass` `stylint` etc.

 ## How to run the project
 ### Run procedure:
 * Pull/clone all of the content to the local .git repository;